-SQL Injection is one of the oldest and most common vulnerabilities for web sites and applications… Is your business vulnerable?
+In the world of website vulnerabilities, SQL Injection is one of the oldest and most common.
+Is your business vulnerable?

-This type of attack can threaten your business, exfiltrate valuable financial / user data, destroy systems and even be used by hackers as a beachhead for more attacks.
+This type of attack can threaten your business, exfiltrate valuable financial info, compromise sensitive data and destroy your systems.
+Hackers can even use SQL Injection to create a beachhead for additional attacks.

 What is SQL Injection (SQLi)?